 These three elements combine to create an enormous risk for distracted drivers and everyone else on the road.
 Moreover, studies suggest hands-free texting is no safer than normal texting as you’re still using the same amount of mental focus.

 If you or someone you love suffered serious injuries because of a distracted driver, you might have a case.
-If you’d like an experienced Southern California auto injury attorney from The Schurmer Firm to evaluate your claim, please don’t hesitate to send us an email or call (805) 470-1628.
+If you’d like an experienced Southern California auto injury attorney from Schurmer Reese Davies to evaluate your claim, please don’t hesitate to send us an email or call (805) 470-1628.